66 Newtown Lane, East Hampton, NY 11937

 99 North Main Street, East Hampton, NY 11937

-Now beginning its fourth year, the East Hampton Grill, part of the Hillstone Group's upscale chain of restaurants, has won accolades.
-It concentrates on classics, from cheeseburgers to prime filet mignon, along with local seafood, and describes preparation as executed with crafted awareness.
+East Hampton Grill, part of the Hillstone Group's upscale chain of restaurants, has won accolades.
+It concentrates on classics, from heavenly rosemary biscuits and deviled eggs, to center cut filet mignon and barbecued ribs, along with local seafood.
 The bar scene is convivial and the sleek wood-paneled interior displays artwork.
 The place really hops on summer weekends.

 295 Three Mile Harbor - Hog Creek Road, East Hampton, NY 11937